i1li/PyHTCC_web/README.md

 py serv.py
 ```

-With the Flask server running, open a browser window to `localhost:5001`.
+With the Flask server running, open a browser window to `localhost:5000` (replace 5000 with your custom port, if set).
 To load sample schedules click `Import Schedules` and select the `sample-schedules.json` file in project directory.
-(An update now automatically loads these from `default-app-state.json`).
+(Update: now automatically loaded from `default-app-state.json`).

 When you open the app in a browser, it sends the state back to the Flask server for persistence.
 Once you have saved your settings and schedule, you can run the app in a way that does not require a browser window: